jaydio7/AptPortfolioWebApp/README.md

 Query system is not robust, only lists all entries in database, updates an entry, creates new entry, deletes row based on PK.
 No custom queries functions are implemented.

+There are several unused files that were used for testing at earlier stages of development still in the project.

 ### Roadmap:
 Rebuild as a Spring Boot project to make configuring XML and database transactions easier, as well as managing REST endpoints.